Vyral/base-template/_posts/2023-06-21-understanding-the-inventory-puzzle-unveiling-the-complex-nature-of-micro-markets.md

 {% include excerpt.html %}

 Today, I’m here to address this question: Is inventory still low?
-A lot of people have been asking me this question lately, so I’m here to say that yes, general inventory is still very low.
+A lot of people have been asking me this question lately, so I’m here to say that, yes, general inventory is still very low.
 However, inventory can be high in some places because of micro markets.&nbsp;

 A micro market could be a condo complex, a neighborhood, a city, a zip code, or even a school district.
 The concept includes any area that people might be looking to buy.
-Sometimes the inventory is up in a micro market and sometimes it’s down.
+Sometimes the inventory is up in a micro market, and sometimes it’s down.
 In addition to that, **overall demand has decreased.**

 **{% include pullquote.html %}**